Satori-Nakamoto/simplewallet-guide/guide.md

 `transfer 9jNEbBf4eUUeNvKEJVpeqGa86iavuJzhAV35REsYNh7KEHrFrHFJAMJiA1PPdLZdAvDAN7ps4Jn6iLfobCmMyT9pV17nrRi 1`

-If you use a payment ID, it should be inserted after <amount>.
+If you use a payment ID, it should be inserted after the amount.
 Using a new address for each transaction is recommended, though.
-If you want to reuse addresses, you can use the address book funcion.
+If you want to reuse addresses and send multiple transactions to the same address, you can use the address book funcion.

-To send to multiple addresses in the same transaction, use:

-`transfer <address> <amount> <address> <amount> <address> <amount> <address> <amount>`

-To send **all** the money from an address, use

- `sweep_all <destination address>`

-Remember that if you want to sweep everything away from the *entire wallet* you will have to go through each *account* and do sweep_all for each *address*.
-The `sweep_all` function starts with the highest index address and goes down to the address at index 0.
-To check that you got all the coin out of the wallet, simply do

- `account`

-and it will show you each account with it's corresponding balance.

 ### Address book